Here are all the accessories for any size nail gun as well as the all-important nail set, some eye/ear protection, and

 - 150 p.s.i., enough for both guns going at once

 - Only 30 lbs

 If you need a brad nailer, the combo here gets you two quality items.
-Our personal favorite deal.
-Buying the brad nailer and compressor together takes about 10 bucks off the purchase.
+My personal favorite deal: buying the brad nailer and compressor together takes about 10 bucks off the purchase.